 This list does not include every possible cause of short stature.

 Call your provider if your child appears to be much shorter than most children his age, or if he seems to have stopped growing.

 The provider will perform a physical exam.
 The provider will measure your child's height, weight, and arm and leg lengths.

 To figure out possible causes of your child's short stature, the provider will ask about your child's history.

 If your child's short stature may be due to a medical condition, your child will need lab tests and x-rays.

-Bone age x-rays are usually taken of the left wrist or hand.
+Bone age x-rays are most often taken of the left wrist or hand.
 The provider looks at the x-ray to see if the size and shape of your child's bones have grown normally.
 If the bones have not grown as expected for your child's age, the provider will talk more about why your child may not be growing normally.